uzyovoys/zenbot/_pages/botscript/context.md

 Well, good choice - Zenbot will select it and as a result return "Hello Joe!" string (if for example UserName variable contains "Joe" string).

 Read more about expressions in [this chapter](/vars/expressions/).

+### **lang** attribute
+Once Botscript is language-independent, you can define the language code of user\'s request to activate the particular context.
+If user\'s language is not equal to the defined language, the context will be skipped automatically.

+Such attribute is the same as an expression like `$req_lang == "en"`.